RichardZJM/K-MTP-training/mtpCommands.md

 # A Collection of the Important Commands for MTP Usage

-This document outlines several important commands which are niche (unique) to the MTP.
-I may often find myself copy/pasting these in the future.
+This document outlines several important commands which are niche (unique to the MTP) although they are often used when dealing with MTP.

 ### Passive Training of an MTP